Ask yourself why you want to freelance

 Before you decide to go freelance - it can be helpful to understand the reasons you’re looking to make the move into self-employment, and ask: why is freelancing attractive to me?

-The most common reasons for moving into self-employment are generally a design for more flexibility, a desire to choose the type of projects you work on, a desire for increased income, looking for improvements in mental health at work, and sometimes simply no longer wanting to have a boss.
+The most common reasons for moving into self-employment are generally a desire for more flexibility, a desire to choose the type of projects you work on, a desire for increased income, looking for improvements in mental health at work, and sometimes simply no longer wanting to have a boss.

 Write a list of the current challenges or frustrations with work that are making you explore freelancing - are any of these resolvable whilst staying in employment?